iffiX/machin/docs/source/tutorials/data_flow_in_machin.rst

 5. terminal (sub attribute)

 **Note:**: The first dimension of **tensors** stored in major attributes and sub attributes must mean batch size (Scalar sub attributes are safe).
-A single transition step usually have a batch size of 1.
-Most frameworks supports storing a single transition step with larger than 1 batch size, so that you may use batched environment executors such as :class:`.openai_gym.ParallelWrapperSubProc`, Please refer to :ref:`algorithm_transition_requirements` for detailed descriptions.
+Currently, the constructor of the default transition implementation :class:`.Transition` **requires batch size to be 1**, all algorithms are only tested and validated with batch size equals to 1.
+Scalar type custom attributes, like reward and terminal, will be considered as a tensor with shape ``[1, 1]``.

 Now that we have a very general transition data structure, which supports storing: